Skip to main content

 What’s the best part of doing the type of research that you do?

-The look on people’s faces when they hear I design robots that can think and control themselves using artificial intelligence - Just kidding.
-Although I’m obviously flattered that many people find our research interesting, my favorite part has been the opportunity to collaborate with interdisciplinary teams and speak with end-users such as persons with physical disabilities and hear their feedback and inspirational stories.
+The look on people’s faces when they hear I build artificial brains to allow robots to think and control themselves - Just kidding.
+Although I’m flattered that many people find our research interesting, my favourite part has been the opportunity to collaborate with interdisciplinary teams spanning computer science, engineering, neuroscience, and psychology.

 What outcomes do you hope your research will eventually lead to?